FAQs

 If you are able to have a discussion with the other person about Collaborative Process, remind them of the values you share.
 Discuss the shared love and affection you have for your children in common or beloved relatives or pets.
 Discuss your desire to be fair with each other and minimize financial harm to you both.
 Finding shared values and vocalizing those values can help create the first common step to Collaborative Process.

 Many spouses seem reluctant to consider Collaborative Divorce for the simple fact that he or she has never heard of the Collaborative Process.
 Encourage your spouse to learn more and suggest that he or she visit this website and the International Association of Collaborative Professionals website (www.collaborativepractice.com).
-Please contact any Collaborative Divorce Professional listed in the “Find a Professional” tab above or look at the “Resources” section on our Website for more information and additional material that you can provide to your spouse.
+Please contact any Collaborative Divorce Professional listed in the “Find a Professional” tab above or look at the “Resources” section on our Website for more information and additional material that you can provide to your spouse

 If my spouse/partner agrees that the Collaborative Process should be used in our case, what steps do we take next?